techidaily/site-ai-editing-video/source/_posts/2024-approved-zoom-in-and-out-on-snapchat.md

 1. **Speed Up Video for Instagram Reels on PC**

 A professional video creator always prefers a computer to edit videos minutely.
 This is because a computer's dedicated video editor has far more editing options than a video editor app or even an online video editor.
 If you have filmed and transferred the video to your computer, you can change its speed easily.
-[Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/)is the best video editor to alter video speed precisely as you need.
+[Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/) is the best video editor to alter video speed precisely as you need.

 [Free Download](https://tools.techidaily.com/wondershare/filmora/download/) For Win 7 or later(64-bit)